jcorbin/home/README.md

 match2, and `/highlight` pinned to match3.
 The colorscheme is a modified [lucius][0].

-## Usage
+## Basic Usage

-The plugin defines 4 new commands:
+The plugin defines 4 basic commands:
 - `Searchmatch1`     -- sets the current search as first match
 - `Searchmatch2`     -- sets the current search as second match
 - `Searchmatch3`     -- sets the current search as third match
 - `SearchmatchReset` -- clears all matches set by the `searchmatch` plugin

-Unless you've already defined a mapping for `<leader>/`, then the default normal mappings are:
+Unless you've already defined a mapping for `<leader>/`, then the default normal mappings for these commands are:
 - `<leader>/1` -- calls Searchmatch1
 - `<leader>/2` -- calls Searchmatch2
 - `<leader>/3` -- calls Searchmatch3